-(U.S. Customs) The means by which an importer, consignee, or other designated party may challenge decisions, (usually regarding the duitable status of imported goods) made by a District Director of Customs.
-The importer files a protest and an application for further review on Customs Form 19 within 90 days after liquidation.
-If the Customs Service denies a protest, an importer has the right to litigate the matter by filing a summons with the U.S. Court of International Trade within 180 days after denial of the protest.
+The means by which an importer, consignee, or other designated party may protest decisions, (usually regarding the duitable status of imported goods) made by a District Director of Customs.
+The importer files a protest and an application for further review on Customs Form 19 within 90 days after clearance.
+If the Customs Service denies a protest, an importer has the right to appeal the matter by filing a summons with the U.S. Court of International Trade within 180 days after denial of the protest.
 The rules of the court and other applicable statutes and precedents determine the course of Customs litigation.

-While the Customs ascertainment of duitable status is final for most purposes at the time of liquidation, a liquidation is not final until any protest which has been filed against it has been decided.
-Similarly, the administrative decision issued on a protest is not final until any litigation filed against it has become final.
+While the Customs determination of duitable status is final for most purposes at the time of liquidation, a liquidation is not final until any protest which has been filed against it has been decided.
+Similarly, the administrative decision issued on a protest is not final until any litigation filed against it has been decided.

 See entry; liquidation.

-(banking) Legal procedure noting the refusal of the drawee to accept a bill of exchange (protest for non-acceptance) or to pay it (protest for non-payment).
-Essential in order to preserve the right of recourse on the endorser.
+Legal procedure noting the refusal of the drawee to accept a bill of exchange (protest for non-acceptance) or to pay it (protest for non-payment).
+Essential in order to keep the right of recourse on the endorser.